healthrx.com

 What Is Inclisiran and Why Is It Relevant for Older Adults?

-Inclisiran is a small interfering RNA (siRNA) therapy that silences hepatic PCSK9 synthesis, lowering LDL cholesterol by roughly 50% with just two injections per year after the initial loading period.
-The FDA approved inclisiran (Leqvio) in December 2021 for adults with primary hyperlipidemia or heterozygous familial hypercholesterolemia as an adjunct to diet and maximally tolerated statin therapy.
+Inclisiran is a small interfering RNA (siRNA) therapy that silences hepatic PCSK9 synthesis, lowering LDL cholesterol by roughly 50% with two maintenance injections per year after the initial and 3-month doses.
+The current FDA prescribing information describes its use as an adjunct to diet and exercise to reduce LDL cholesterol in adults with hypercholesterolemia, including heterozygous familial hypercholesterolemia.
 [1]

 Adults 65 and older carry a disproportionate share of atherosclerotic cardiovascular disease (ASCVD) burden in the United States.
-The ACC/AHA 2018 cholesterol guideline identifies very high-risk patients, a category that includes most older adults with established ASCVD, as candidates for PCSK9 inhibition when LDL-C remains above 70 mg/dL on maximal statin therapy.
+The ACC/AHA cholesterol guideline identifies very high-risk patients as candidates for additional LDL-C lowering when LDL-C remains above 70 mg/dL on maximal statin therapy.
 [2]

 How Inclisiran Differs from Daily Oral Medications